 Minecraft has a higher initial cost ($26.95 for PC and Mac), while Roblox uses a "freemium/premium" model.

 Roblox lets you play games and design a small number for free, but you need to subscribe to do the really fun stuff, such as customize your avatar, buy and trade weapons, and create additional games.
-You can buy Roblox's in-game currency, Robux, à la carte, but it's worth signing up for the entry-level membership ($5.95/per month for Builders Club), which eliminates ads, lets you manage more games, and buys you some daily Robux.
+You can buy Roblox's in-game currency, Robux, à la carte, but it's worth signing up for the entry-level membership ($5.95 per month for Builders Club), which eliminates ads, lets you manage more games, and buys daily Robux.

 Ease of Use

 Both are pretty challenging, but that's part of each game's unique fun.
 Minecraft offers no instructions but provides three levels of difficulty.
-You learn to play through exploration, experimentation, watching YouTube videos, and reading other fan-created content (which there's a lot of online).
+You learn to play through exploration, experimentation, watching YouTube videos, and reading other fan-created content (there's a lot of it online).

 This is the biggest wild card.
 While both games allow multiplayer action, Minecraft lends itself more to solo play, while Roblox is social from the minute you sign on -- and friending and chatting are a huge part of the game.
 (Review our social media rules for elementary school-age kids.)
 Both Minecraft and Roblox involve lots of user-generated content, with players of all ages -- including teens and adults -- contributing and competing.
 With any user-generated content, your kid can get exposed to strong language, sexually suggestive imagery, and violence.
 Managing some of this can be done through each game's built-in controls -- Roblox lets you turn off chatting, block people, and report bad behavior, while Minecraft doesn't restrict what you say but lets you "ignore" other players.

 Both games have had incidences of inappropriate predatory behavior in multiplayer and chat mode.
 In response, Roblox has beefed up its child safety initiative to include more human moderators, parental controls, and other features to rat out offenders.
 Since Minecraft can be played solo or only with specific friends, contact with strangers can be severely restricted.
-But if your kid wants to play on a public server, find one that's kid-friendly, like any of these.
+But if your kid wants to play on a public server, find one that's kid-friendly.